#32 | Purgatory Taught by Jesus in a Parable

 How the God Who Forgives Uses Punishment to Make Us Holy

-We see this pattern of God using punishment to purify His children, those He loves, throughout Scripture.
+We see this pattern of God using punishment to purify His children, those He loves, throughout Scripture, particularly in His relationship with King David.
+We will point to just two prominent examples.

 11 My son, do not despise the Lord’s discipline or be weary of his reproof, 12 for the Lord reproves him whom he loves, as a father the son in whom he delights.

 First, it’s important to recognize that Scripture speaks of God imposing punishment and discipline on those He considers “sons,” those “whom he loves…in whom he delights.”
 These are those the Catechism refers to as “in God’s grace and friendship.”
-Therefore, we are not speaking of someone on their way to Hell.
-We are speaking about those who are in a loving relationship with God.
+Therefore, we are not speaking of someone on their way to Hell, or outside the grace of Christ.
+We are speaking about those who are in a loving relationship with God, by God’s grace.

 Second, Scripture speaks of God inflicting “discipline” and “reproof” on these sons “whom he loves.”
 Scripture explains the purpose of this as follows (Heb.
 12:7-11):